Jordan Morris: Stanford University

 On February 6, 2012, Morris signed a letter of intent to play college soccer at Stanford University.

 In his freshman year with the Cardinal, Morris appeared in all 21 matches and led all Pac-12 freshman with seven assists and 19 points and tied for the lead with six goals and helped lead his team to their first NCAA Tournament since 2009 where they would eventually fall 1–0 to #2 seed Washington in the Round of 16.
 He went on to be named first team All-Pac-12 that year.
 Morris also spent time with Seattle Sounders FC U-23 in the Premier Development League.
 In his sophomore year, Morris helped lead Stanford to its first Pac-12 championship since 2001.

 In his junior year, Morris scored 13 goals and had 3 assists.
-He led the Cardinal to both the Pac-12 and the NCAA Championships.
+He led the Cardinal to both the Pac-12 and the NCAA Championship.
 In the NCAA tournament, Morris scored 5 of Stanford's total of 12 goals.
 In the championship game against Clemson, Morris scored his first of two goals in the game only 87 seconds into the contest.
 On January 8, 2016, Morris was awarded the Hermann Trophy as the best player in NCAA Division I soccer.